Compass/compass/doc-src/README.markdown

     mixin: awesome
     ---

 After adding the example and adjusting the metadata, go to the reference page and you can verify that a link to the example has appeared.
+If the mixin property is omitted, then the example will be a general example for the stylesheet.

 ### How to Add New Reference Documentation